-COVID digest: South Korean PM Kim Boo-Kyum tests positive | DW | 03.03.2022
+COVID digest: South Korean PM Kim Boo-kyum tests positive | DW | 03.03.2022

 establishments.
 School excursions have also resumed.

-Scientists previously believed that dengue fever, caused by the Aedes mosquito, is usually contracted inside home.
-However, a limit on peoples' movements and social interactions also seems to have affected the spread of this disease.
+Scientists previously believed that dengue fever, caused by a virus spread by the Aedes aegypti mosquito, is usually contracted indoors.
+However, a limit on peoples' movements and social interactions also seems to have affected spread of this disease.

 An experimental oral drug being developed by Redhill Biopharma blocks proteins that help the coronavirus infect cells, and may keep patients from being severely ill, said the company.